 We generate revenue primarily by charging tariffs and fees for transporting crude oil, refined petroleum products and NGL through our pipelines, and terminaling and storing crude oil, refined petroleum products and NGL at our terminals, rail racks and storage facilities.
 In addition, we also generate revenue from the fractionation of NGL.
-Our equity affiliates generate revenue primarily from transporting and terminaling NGL, refined petroleum products and crude oil.
-Since we do not own any of the crude oil, refined petroleum products and NGL we handle, and do not engage in the trading of these commodities, we have limited direct exposure to risks associated with fluctuating commodity prices, although these risks indirectly influence our activities and results of operations over the long term.
+Our equity affiliates generate revenue primarily from transporting and terminaling NGL, refined petroleum products and on terminaling of the crude oil, refined petroleum products and NGL we handle, and do not engage in the trading of these commodities, we have limited direct exposure to risks associated with fluctuating commodity prices, although these risks indirectly influence our activities and results of operations over the long term.